Kim Kardashian, Mogul, Tells Us Her Money Story | Wealthsimple

 Kim Kardashian, Mogul, Tells Us Her Money Story

-The financial life of arguably the most American businesswoman in existence, from learning to balance her chequebook to running a beauty brand.
+The financial life of arguably the most American businesswoman in existence, from learning to balance her checkbook to running a beauty brand.

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our recurring series “Money Diaries” where we ask interesting people to open up about the role money has played in their lives.